Defelo/sandkasten/README.md

 The compile script of a package is executed whenever a new program has been uploaded.
-When this script is run, the current working directory (`/box`) contains all the source files and the command line arguments contain the names of the source files in the same order as they were specified by the client.
-It is assumed that the first file always provides the entrypoint into the program.
+When this script is run, the current working directory (`/box`) contains all the source files and the command line arguments contain the names of the source files in the same order as they were specified by the client (starting with `main_file` which represents the entrypoint into the program).
 The purpose of the compile script is to compile the provided program and store the result (plus any files that may be needed to run the program) in `/program`.

 If a package does not have a compile script, the source files are instead copied directly into the program directory.